truenas/documentation/content/TrueCommand/Administration/Admin/SAML/ConfigIDPSAMLSSO.md

 {{< toc >}}

-TrueCommand allows identity provider (IDP) SAML SSO configuration as of release 2.3.3.
+TrueCommand allows identity provider (IDP) SAML single sign-on (SSO) configuration as of release 2.3.3.
 With IDP-SAML SSO you can configure a provider such as Okta, AuthO, OneLogin, or Google to provide TrueCommand SSO through the IDP SAML service dashboard instead of using the TrueCommand SAML sign-in option.

 Security Assertion Markup Language (SAML) is an SSO standard for logging users into applications that require authentication credentials (like GitHub, G-Mail, etc.).